LTUC/amman-prep-d14/Class-08/facilitator/README.md

 Some basic code review questions:

 Does it work?
 What part of this is confusing?
 What could make it more readable?
 What could have more explanation?
 What could be broken into smaller pieces?
-What would make this easier for others to understand.
+What would make this easier for others to understand?
 How could this be more performant?
 Are there 'red flags' (Experience: Things you don't do often.
 Why did they do that?)
 Are 'bad inputs' accounted for?
 Are there missing test cases?
 Is it documented?

-I found the best code reviews consisted of the students describing their code to each other, explaining why they choose those methods, and even helping teach the subjects of the labs.
+I found the best code reviews consisted of the students describing their code to each other, explaining why they choose those methods and even helping teach the subjects of the labs.